Urgent attention is needed in resolving the aftermath of the dam spillage, the impact is grave – Ghana Muslim Mission

 Read the full statement below:

-- Akosombo Dam Spillage: Swallow the pride and declare state of emergency – NDC to govt
+- Urgent attention needed in resolving aftermath of dam spillage – Ghana Muslim Mission

+- Dam spillage floods: People must be made to take responsibility for their actions - Rev. Opuni-Frimpong

-- Akosombo Dam spillage: Relocate affected students to safe educational facilities - GNUTS to government
+- Dam spillage: AGI to assess cost of damage to SMEs in affected areas

+- VRA is not overwhelmed by dam spillage situation – Deputy CEO

-- Akosombo Dam spillage: Bawumia’s boy reacts to 'attacks' on his late visit to affected victims
+- Akosombo Dam Spillage: Fella Makafui donates relief items to flood victims

 - Read all related articles